Banyc/Screenshot-OCR/README.md

 - [X] Fix BUG: pressing Alt + F4 kills the program though it does not activated.
 - [X] Break limitation for minimum image size by Sogou API
 - [X] Perfect UI
+- [ ] fix resolution issue in some desktops